 Progressive addition glasses are similar to bifocal, with distance focus at the top of the lens, and near focus towards the bottom.
 However progressive lenses have a gradual transition between these two powers, enabling a range of different focal distances, depending on which part of the lens you are looking through.

 Occupational glasses work in a similar way to progressive glasses, but they are biased more towards intermediate and near work.
 This type of lens is perfect for someone who spends a lot of time working on the computer and in meetings.
-Nikon have developed a range of progressives specifically to cater for the visual demands of the modern digitally orientated workplace and home enviroment.
+We can provide a range of progressives specifically to cater for the visual demands of the modern digitally orientated workplace and home enviroment.

 Prescription sunglass lenses come in two main forms, tinted lenses and polarised lenses.
 Tinted lenses have a UV protectant coating and cut down the brightness of all objects equally.
 Polarised lenses not only protect against UV light, they also give effective protection from the glare caused by the polarised nature of reflected sunlight.
 Polarised lenses are particularly helpful to people who spend a lot of time on the water or snow, and to cut down the reflections off windshields of oncoming traffic when driving.